 If I choose to interview, what should I expect?

 Interview requests are accommodated on a space-available basis.
 Alumni interview coordinators will match students requesting an interview with an alumni volunteer if space permits.

 If you can’t interview, no problem—we promise.

 While we have a vibrant alumni volunteer team across the United States and abroad, it is not possible for us to offer interviews to all applicants.
-While we encourage you to interview if presented with the option, it is very important to understand the following:
+We encourage you to request an interview once you receive an invitation, but it is very important to understand the following:

-- We extend interviews based solely on alumni geography, availability, and capacity—not based on the strength of an application, and
+- We extend interview invitations based solely on alumni geography, availability, and capacity—not based on the strength of an application.

 - Your application will be at no disadvantage if you are unable to interview.

-If geography or space-availability are such that you cannot interview, rest assured that your application offers many opportunities for us to get to know you better.
-Essays and recommendations lend a great deal of insight into who you are and what makes you tick.
+If geography or capacity prevent you from interviewing, rest assured that will not be held against you as we review your application.
+Your involvement, writing samples, and letters of recommendation all lend a great deal of insight into who you are and what makes you tick.
 Plenty of students have gained admission in years past without an interview.

 And if you were hoping to learn more about Northwestern by way of an interview, there are other great ways to explore our campus and community: take our virtual tour, head over to our YouTube channel, connect with our student teams, or send questions to email@example.com.

 International Interviews via InitialView

 For international students who do not have the opportunity to interview with our alumni volunteers, Northwestern will accept interviews from InitialView.
 Similar to alumni interviews, InitialView interviews are not required and a student is not a disadvantage without one.
 InitialView does not review or rate the interviews.
-Evaluation is done only by members of the admission committee and provides an additional source of information and perspective about your English language proficiency, personality, academic interests and potential fit for Northwestern.
+Evaluation is done only by members of the admissions committee and provides an additional source of information and perspective about your English language proficiency, personality, academic interests and potential fit for Northwestern.

-All InitialView interviews must be completed by November 1 for Early Decision or January 3 for Regular Decision.
+All InitialView interviews for the 2022-23 cycle must be completed by November 1 for Early Decision or January 2 for Regular Decision.

 Questions concerning international interviews may be directed to firstname.lastname@example.org.